-The file NC2017-<TASKID>-ref-journalmask.csv documents all masks for each operation in the journal, including manipulations not necessarily included in the probe.
+The file MFC2018-<TaskID>-ref-journalmask.csv documents all masks for each operation in the journal, including manipulations not necessarily included in the probe.
 Each row is an operation; for localizable operations, a color is provided.
-The file also indicates the color associated with each operation.

-JournalName Same as above StartNodeID Same as above EndNodeID Same as above Operation The manipulation operation type from the journal json file, e.g. "PasteSplice" Color The RGB color as a triplet of integers between 0 and 255, e.g. 255 10 0 Purpose The semantic purpose of the manipulation, e.g. an object "remove" can be accomplished with several types of OperationArgument operations Arguments supplied with the given operation, e.g. "natural object"
+JournalName Same as above StartNodeID Same as above EndNodeID Same as above Operation The manipulation operation type from the journal JSON file, e.g. "PasteSplice" Color The RGB color as a triplet of integers between 0 and 255, e.g. 255 10 0 Purpose The semantic purpose of the manipulation, e.g. an object "remove" can be accomplished with several types of operations OperationArgument Arguments supplied with the given operation, e.g. "natural object" AutoDesignName The design operation type applied to generate output of auto manipulations, e.g. LaunderingFacebook_Option_1 For videos, there are 4 additional columns.
+VideoTimeSegments The time segments, given as millisecond intervals, where video manipulation occurs (each video starts at 0 ms), e.g. [[0, 600], [1000, 7000], [1100, 1200]] VideoFrameSegments The frame segments, given as integer intervals, where video manipulation occurs (each video starts at Frame 1), e.g. [[1, 20], [40, 230], [37, 40]]